plumed/plumed2/user-doc/ISDB.md

 \endverbatim

 \warning
 Libtorch APIs are still in beta phase regarding stability, so there might be breaking changes in newer versions.
-Currently, versions of PyTorch and LibTorch between 1.8.* and 2.0.0 have been tested.
+Currently, versions of LibTorch between 1.8.* and 2.0.0 have been tested.

 \section Usage